Overview of the tutorial

 To set up an alert, click Get Alerts→Add alert data+.
 Edit the details and click Set Alert.

-You can import any Yahoo Finance data into Google Sheets, such as historical data, insider transactions information, earnings reports, market summary and so on with Amigo Data.
-You can get the endpoints for each of these by following the procedure mentioned in Step 3.
+You can import now import data from Yahoo Finance to Google Sheets, such as historical data, insider transactions information, earnings reports, market summary and so on with Amigo Data.
+You can get the endpoints for each of these by following the procedure mentioned in Step 3 and then easily pull Yahoo Finance data to Google Sheets following the procedures in part 4 of this article.

 There are plenty of other things that you can use Amigo Data for such as importing data to Google Sheets from Google Trends, Google Ads, Facebook Ads, Google Search Console and MySQL among others.
 You can check out our blog for tutorials on them.